 McDuffie et al. (2001) is a multicenter population-based study among men of six Canadian provinces.
 This case-control study utilized a well-conducted exposure assessment and cases were ascertained from cancer registries or hospitals in six provinces with histopathological verification for 84% of the samples.
 There are concerns with control selection.
 There was low control participation (48%) and different sources were used for selecting controls depending on the province of residence.
 Effect estimates were obtained using a considerable number of exposed cases and controls (51 cases and 133 controls); however, the study did not assess coexposure to other pesticides.
 There was a non-statistically significant increased risk of NHL from glyphosate exposure when adjusting for age and province (OR=1.26; 95% CI=0.87-1.80) and when adjusting for age, province and medical variables (OR=1.20; 95% CI=0.83-1.74).
 Medical variables found to be statistically significant included history of measles, mumps, previous cancer, skin-prick allergy tests, allergy desensitization shots, and a positive family history of cancer in a first-degree relative.
-It would be expected that effect estimates would attenuate if control for co-exposure to other pesticides had been performed.
+It would be expected that effect estimates would attenuate if adjustment for co-exposure to other pesticides had been performed.
 Additional analyses were conducted to investigate differences in exposure time.
-When exposure was for more than 2 days/year, the OR was 2.12 (95% CI=1.20-3.73; 23 exposed cases and 36 exposed controls) compared to unexposed subjects and for exposure more than 0 and \leq 2 days/year, the OR was

-1.00 (95% CI=0.63-1.57; 28 exposed cases and 97 exposed controls) compared to unexposed subjects.
+When exposure was for more than 2 days/year, the OR was 2.12 (95% CI=1.20-3.73; 23 exposed cases and 36 exposed controls) compared to unexposed subjects and for exposure more than 0 and $\leq$ 2 days/year, the OR was 1.00 (95% CI=0.63-1.57; 28 exposed cases and 97 exposed controls) compared to unexposed subjects.

 Orsi et al. (2009) is a French hospital-based case-control study that obtained exposure information from subjects (no proxies used) using a detailed questionnaire with lifelong residential and occupational histories followed by a discussion with a trained interviewer who was blinded to case status.
-No issues regarding exposure or outcome assessment were identified; however, there is potential for selection bias given the study utilized hospital-based controls.
+No issues regarding exposure or outcome assessment were identified; however, there is potential for selection bias given the study utilized hospital-based controls (primarily from orthopedic and rhematological departments) that may not be representative of the general population that gave rise to the cases.
 The study evaluated several potential confounders; however, it did not assess co-exposure to other pesticides.
 There was no association observed between NHL and glyphosate use (OR=1.0; 95% CI=0.5-2.2; 12 exposed cases and 24 exposed controls).
 The low number of cases and controls exposed to glyphosate and lack of adjustment for exposure to multiple pesticides were limitations of the study.

 Schinasi and Leon (2014) conducted a meta-analysis exploring occupational glyphosate exposure and NHL using data from six of the above mentioned studies (McDuffie et al., 2001; Hardell et al., 2002; De Roos et al., 2003; De Roos et al., 2005; Eriksson et al., 2008; and Orsi et al., 2009).
 Since the authors identified a variety of sources of heterogeneity between publications, they decided a priori to calculate meta-risk ratio estimates and 95% CIs using random effect models, allowing between study heterogeneity to contribute to the variance.
-I2 values were reported as a measure of inconsistency in results.
-For glyphosate, the meta-risk ratio was 1.5 with a 95% CI of 1.1-2.0 and the I2 value was 32.7% indicating relatively low levels of heterogeneity among these studies.
-This study combined multiple smaller studies that on their own were very limited in statistical power.
+I values were reported as a measure of inconsistency in results.
+For glyphosate, the meta-risk ratio was 1.5 with a 95% CI of 1.1-2.0 and the I value was 32.7% indicating relatively low levels of heterogeneity among these studies.
+This study combined multiple smaller studies that on their own had limitations, including small sample sizes.